dotnet/docs-maui/docs/fundamentals/accessibility.md

 ---
-title: ".NET MAUI semantics for accessibility"
+title: "Semantics for accessibility"
 description: "Learn how to use the SemanticProperties class in a .NET MAUI app, so that a screen reader can speak about the user interface elements on a page." ms.date: 10/11/2021
 ---

-# Semantics
+# Semantics for accessibility

 <!-- Sample link goes here -->

-Semantics is concerned with building experiences that make your apps inclusive of people who use technology in a wide range of environments and approach your UI with a range of needs and experiences.
+Semantics for accessibility is concerned with building experiences that make your apps inclusive for people who use technology in a wide range of environments and approach your UI with a range of needs and experiences.
 In many situations, legal requirements for accessibility may provide an impetus for developers to address accessibility issues.
 Regardless, it's advisable to build inclusive and accessible apps so that your apps reach the largest possible audience.

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) are the global accessibility standard and legal benchmark for web and mobile.
 These guidelines describe the various ways in which apps can be made more perceivable, operable, understandable, and robust, for all.